vishnuatrai/vishnuatrai.github.io/source/_posts/2011-11-05-ruby-1-dot-9-3-changelog.markdown

 - Ruby 1.9.3
 ---

-Ruby 1.9.3 is released now question is, what’s new in ruby 1.9.3.
+Ruby 1.9.3 has been released now question is, what’s new in ruby 1.9.3.
 Below list of new features introduced in ruby 1.9.3.

 ###1) Objects hieararchy <!--more-->